paolosalvatori/aks-front-door-end-to-end-tls/README.md

 # End-to-end TLS with AKS, Azure Front Door, Azure Private Link Service, and NGINX Ingress Controller

 To ensure your security and compliance requirements are met, [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) offers comprehensive end-to-end TLS encryption.
 For more information, see [End-to-end TLS with Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/end-to-end-tls?pivots=front-door-standard-premium) support.
 With Front Door's TLS/SSL offload capability, the TLS connection is terminated and the incoming traffic is decrypted at the Front Door.
 The traffic is then re-encrypted before being forwarded to the origin, that in this project is represented by a web application hosted in an [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster.
+The sample application is exposed via a managed or unmanaged [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/):

+- `Managed`: a managed NGINX ingress controller is deployed using the [application routing add-on for AKS](https://learn.microsoft.com/en-us/azure/aks/app-routing).
+The deployment script configures the managed NGINX ingress controller to use a private IP address as a frontend IP configuration of the `kubernetes-internal` internal load balancer.
+For more information, see [Configure NGINX ingress controller to support Azure private DNS zone with application routing add-on](https://learn.microsoft.com/en-us/azure/aks/create-nginx-ingress-private-controller).
-The sample application is exposed via the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) configured to use a private IP address as a frontend IP configuration of the `kubernetes-internal` internal load balancer.
+- `Unmanaged`: an unmanaged NGINX ingress controller is deployed via Helm.
+The deployment script configures the unmanaged NGINX ingress controller to use a private IP address as a frontend IP configuration of the `kubernetes-internal` internal load balancer.
 For more information, see [Create an ingress controller using an internal IP address](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#create-an-ingress-controller-using-an-internal-ip-address).

 To enhance security, HTTPS is configured as the forwarding protocol on Azure Front Door when connecting to the AKS-hosted workload configured as a origin.
 This practice ensures that end-to-end TLS encryption is enforced for the entire request process, from the client to the origin.